ChrisWhealy/geonames_hana/README.md

 <a name="description"></a>
 ## Description

-The HTTP server responds to read-only, RESTful queries and supplies a wide range of geopolitical information available from <http://geonames.org>
+`geonames_hana` is an HTTP server that responds to read-only, RESTful queries and supplies a wide range of geopolitical information from a HANA database.
+This data has been imported from <http://geonames.org>

 This server is designed for public access, therefore, incoming requests do not require any authentication.